EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

      biomass predictions both with and without the tree mask applied.
    * **AE2**: Because we randomly subsetted the training data prior to model training, the performance of the model has an element of uncertainty to it.
 To better understand this, rerun the regression workflow 3-5 times.
-Then use the **ImageMath** tool to calculate the average estimate and variance.
+Then use the **Raster Math** tool to calculate the average estimate and variance.
 How does running the regression in such an ensemble approach affect the results?
 What is the spatial pattern of variation in estimates?
    * **AE3**: Rerun regression (Exercise B) using NDVI as the input rather than the hyperspectral imagery.